 EB-5 investors should always seek the help of experts when considering an investment and its associated costs.

 EB-5 is a multidisciplinary industry, touching on immigration law, commercial real estate, business, accounting, economics, and more.
 UGI works closely with professional partners in all aspects of the EB-5 process.

 Immigration Law: Tingen & Williams

 Preferred Immigration Law Partner

-Immigration lawyer Jacob Tingen is also a 50% owner of Utah Global Investments.
+Immigration lawyer Jacob Tingen is an owner of Utah Global Investments.

-He serves as the Managing Partner of a Virginia-based immigration law firm, Tingen & Williams.
+He also serves as the Managing Partner of a Virginia-based immigration law firm, Tingen & Williams.